nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 88
 00:05:20,555 --> 00:05:25,789
-[SPEAKER_01]: This fed agent was trying to make a name for itself, so they threw the hammer.
+[SPEAKER_01]: This fed agent was trying to make a name for himself, so they threw the hammer at him.
-[SPEAKER_00]: Yeah.

 89
 00:05:25,769 --> 00:05:30,514
-[SPEAKER_01]: and all he was really doing was remoting into something on prim.
+[SPEAKER_01]: and all he was really doing was remoting into something on prem.
 [SPEAKER_00]: Right.

 90